DinoChiesa/Gemini-Function-Calling/README.md

 asked for, PLUS the data you collected at its request.

-And then Gemini can assemble and digest all of that information and provide back a coherent response.
+And then Gemini can assemble and digest all of that information and provide back another coherent response.
 This back-and-forth can continue for multiple iterations.
-If Gemini thinks that invoking the tools your app has access too, can help produce a correct answer, it will tell your app that, by sending back "functionCall" elements in the response as shown above.
+In each response, if Gemini thinks (a) that it does not have enough information to provide a complete response, and (b) that invoking the tools your app has access to, can help produce a correct answer, it will tell your app that, by sending back "functionCall" elements in the response as shown above.

-So, depending on the number of tools you register and the query you pass in, your app may need to iterate a few times, going back and forth with Gemini, before Gemini gives a final answer.
+Depending on the number of tools you register and the query you pass in, your app may need to iterate a few times, going back and forth with Gemini, before Gemini gives a final answer.
+This is called the Reasoning/Action loop, aka ReAct loop.

 The example code here shows that.
+On each successive iteration it shows what it sends back to Gemini, and what Gemini sends in return.
+It'a a good way to gain insight into how this tools thing works.

 ## Trying the code - Pre-requisites